 Make Sure Your Physician Employment Agreement has an Adequate Guarantee Period

 Many physicians leave the private practice of medicine because they are weary of the constant need to monitor their productivity in order to assure a reasonable income.
 The idea of a guaranteed salary from the hospital holds enormous appeal.
 However, these physicians frequently execute employment agreements that pay them a salary for a brief period, and then compensate them purely (or mostly) based on productivity.
+If you are unsure about the compensation, get a MGMA compensation analysis.

 Hospitals, if pressed, will generally guarantee salary for a reasonable period of time (up to three years if they really want your practice).